LastPass Review: Quick Expert Summary

 Adding new entries to the vault is straightforward, too — just click on the red ‘+’ button in the right-hand corner of the dashboard, select the type of item you want to add, and input your information.
 However, I found it’s even simpler to add passwords using the browser extension — which offers to automatically save login credentials whenever you log into a new online account.

 LastPass also offers various settings for securing and organizing your entries.
 For instance, while editing items, you can enable or disable auto-login and auto-fill for specific passwords directly from the vault.
-Sometimes you might want to disable these features for security reasons, especially for sensitive sites like banking portals.
+You can also make it so you’ll always need to re-enter your master password to view specific saved items.
+Sometimes you might want to make use of these features for security reasons, especially for sensitive sites like banking portals.

 Overall, LastPass’s password vault is highly functional and user-friendly.
 It provides great sorting options and makes adding and changing entries easy.
 The ability to create customized items is a valuable feature.
-While a multiple vault system, like the one offered by 1Password, would be a welcome addition, organizing information in the LastPass vault remains intuitive.
+Like the one offered by 1Password, a multiple vault system would be a welcome addition, but organizing information in the LastPass vault remains intuitive.

 In my testing, LastPass’s browser extension worked really well.
 The auto-save and auto-fill features stood out in particular.
 Whenever I logged into an online account for the first time, LastPass promptly offered to save my credentials.
 And whenever I navigated to a login field, LastPass automatically populated my username and password.